benjaminbrindle/vista_ssm/README.md

         - Options: `['mu', 'P', 'A', 'Gamma', 'C', 'Sigma']`
         - Empty list means all parameters are optimized
    - `NUM_LGSSM` : Number of LGSSMs per time series.
-        - Only for kmeans initialization.
+        - Only for kmeans initialization (`how = 'kmeans'`).
         - (default used in our experiments: 30)
    - `MAX_ITER` : Maximum number of EM iterations before forced termination
         - (default used in our experiments: 500 or 1000)
    - `EPSILON` : Convergence threshold for parameter updates.
-Algorithm stops when absolute parameter changes < EPSILON
+        - Algorithm stops when absolute parameter < EPSILON
         - (default used in our experiments: 0.1)
    - `BIC` : Whether to output the Bayesian Information Criterion (`True` `False`)